charlottekyng/usb-modules-v2/README.md

 1. Check your Makefile.
 Check for stray symbols and white spaces.

-1. Some downstream modules (e.g. `pyclone`, `mutation_summary`) have undocumented prerequisites.
-Compile the prerequiresites then try again.

-1. There is a bug in the code.
-To see where it stops find the recipes, you can try `make --debug=i -nf usb-modules-v2/aligners/bwamemAligner.mk REF=b37 SEQ_PLATFORM=ILLUMINA ...`
-(the parameters in your project-level Makefile).
-This will produce a verbose dry-run of the files make is attempting to generate.
-Here you can see where it stops finding the recipes.
-This is very useful for debugging.

 ### If submitted jobs fail...

-You should look in `$PROJ_DIR/log`.
-The log file will be named in the format `$PROJ_DIR/log/<module>.<date>.<attempt>.log`.
-For example in `log/gatk.2018-08-03.2.log`, you should find lines like these.
+For example in `log/gatk.2018-08-03.2.log`, you should find lines that say "Error" like this.
 ```
 make[1]: *** [gatk/intervals_gvcf/0030/ESBIPGRA00245.variants.vcf.gz] Error 1
 make[1]: *** [gatk/intervals_gvcf/0030/ESBIPGRA00237.variants.vcf.gz] Error 1